 Create a warm and inviting space by introducing materials not typically seen at medical shows.

 Prior to the merger, the brand personalities of Zimmer and Biomet were quite different.
-Zimmer was focused on tech innovation, while Biomet was focused on the relationships between surgeon and patient.
 It was important that the booth design reflected the convergence of the two brands into one holistic identity.

 We stayed true to the clean lines and angular design, while adding elements of softness, like asymmetric shapes and rounded edges.
 We changed the lighting from cool to warm and highlighted with blue as an accent color.
 We introduced more warm materials and textures to complement the warm lighting and create a welcoming environment.
-From the wood fabrication on the video wall, to the paneling made to look like the outside of an aircraft, our attention to detail delivered a cohesive brand experience.
+From the wood print on the fabric video wall to the backlit logo paneling made to look like the outside of an aircraft, our attention to detail delivered a cohesive brand experience.